padiazg/padiazg.github.io/content/posts/numerical-root-finding-part2.md

 1. Repeat this process until the interval is sufficiently small, such that \(∣b−a∣\) is within a predefined tolerance.

 ### Use case: Square root
-I understand that using an approximation algorithm to calculate the square root of a number might seem excessive, but please bear with me in this section.
-I chose the square root because the function is straightforward, and its derivative (we will use it in the next article) is relatively simple to calculate, allowing us to work through the exercises with greater ease.

 #### For \(m=2\)
 Means we want to get the result for this equation: \(x=\sqrt{m}\).